AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

 Paths configured for the Experience Audit will be submitted to the service and evaluated according to the performance, accessibility, SEO (Search Engine Optimization), best practice, and PWA (Progressive Web App) tests when the pipeline runs.
 Refer to [Understanding Experience Audit Results](/help/implementing/cloud-manager/experience-audit-testing.md) for more details.

+The pipeline is saved and you can now [manage your pipelines](#manage-pipelines) on the **Pipelines** card on the **Program Overview** page.

 ### Web Tier Config {#web-tier-config}

 A web tier config pipeline Deploys HTTPD/Dispatcher configurations.
 See the document [CI/CD Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md#web-tier-config-pipeline) for more information about this type of pipeline.

-To finish the configuration of the full-stack code production pipeline follow these steps.
+To finish the configuration of the full-stack code production pipeline, follow these steps.

 1. On the **Source Code** tab, you must define the following options.

-   * **Repository** - This options defines from which git repo the pipeline should retrieve the code.
+   * **Repository** - This option defines from which git repo the pipeline should retrieve the code.
    * **Git Branch** - This option defines from which branch in the selected the pipeline should retrieve the code.
    * **Code Location** - This option defines the path in the branch of the selected repo from which the pipeline should retrieve the code.
+     * For web tier config pipelines this is usually the path containing `conf.d`, `conf.dispatcher.d`, and `opt-in` directories.
+     * For example, if the project structure was generated from the [AEM Project Archetype,](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html?lang=en) the path would be `/dispatcher/src`.
    * **Pause before deploying to Production** - This option pauses the pipeline before deploying to production.
    * **Scheduled** - This option allows the user to enable the scheduled production deployment.

    ![Web tier code](/help/implementing/cloud-manager/assets/configure-pipeline/production-pipeline-webtier.png)

 1. Click **Save** to save your pipeline.

+>[!NOTE]
+>
+>If you have an existing full-stack pipeline deploying to an environment, creating a web tier config pipeline for the same environment will case the existing web tier configuration in the full-stack pipeline to be ignored.

+The pipeline is saved and you can now [manage your pipelines](#manage-pipelines) on the **Pipelines** card on the **Program Overview** page.

 ## Managing Production Pipelines {#managing-pipelines}